dataswift/open-source-developer-portal/app/guides/send-money/01-direct-onboarding.md

 guide:
     name: send-money
     step: 1b
-title:  "Step 1: Direct onboarding"
+title:  "Step 1: Co-branded onboarding"
 ---

-# Step 1: Direct onboarding
+# Step 1: Create a Dwolla Direct account for the recipient

 In this experience, the user on-boarding process of Dwolla account creation and adding a bank account is built into our co-branded OAuth flow.